mathjax/MathJax-docs/web/components/accessibility.rst

 MathJax's visual rendering while hiding the visual rendering from assistive technology (AT) such as screenreaders.
 This allows most MathML-enabled screenreaders to read out the underlying mathematics.
-It's important to note that Presentation MathML is usually not expressive enough to voice the mathematics properly in all circumstances, which is why screenreaders have to rely on heuristics to analyze the MathML semantically.
+It's important to note that Presentation MathML in not expressive enough to voice the mathematics properly in all circumstances, which is why screenreaders have to rely on heuristics to analyze the MathML semantically.
 See the :ref:`screenreader-support` section for more details about screen